Step back with fascinating images of Neath, Wales.

 It’s unclear who the group in top hats are, closely followed by the group in bowler hats and then another collection of top hatted men.
 The Lord Mayor appears at the end of the procession, surrounded by people in their official clothing.

-It’s clear from the flags and medals that many of the participants saw action in the Great War 1914-1918.
+The flags and medals suggest that many of the participants saw action in the Great War 1914-1918.
 Just two years after this film was made, the Second World War began.

 The streets are very busy with spectators.

-DaveSpencer32’s clip from one of the DVDs he sells shows many passengers and pedestrians going about their daily lives.
+DaveSpencer32’s clip from one of the DVDs he sells shows many passengers and pedestrians going about their daily lives in April 1996.

 A lighthearted short sketch from the Neath Little Theatre in September 2011, promoting their upcoming show.
 Time travels quickly, so no doubt all the participants look back to the location and cast with a sense of nostalgia.
 Especially in the lockdown of 2020, when the future of theatre seems uncertain.